AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 **After** setting the locale, you should also set the [input date/time format()](#inputdatetimeformat\(\)).

-The following sample shows how the input locale works:
+The following sample shows how the input locale `"fr-fr"` works:

 ```
 // create data